ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

 have an anchor output controlled by Bob.

 > **Rationale** Bob needs to ensure that the Lightning channel funding
-> transaction, or onchain HTLC, spending from swap-in-potentiam
+> transaction spending from swap-in-potentiam addresses, are
-> addresses, are confirmed before the timeout of the swap-in-potentiam
+> confirmed before the timeout of the swap-in-potentiam
 > transaction output.
-> Thus, it must be given an anchor output for its own security.
+> Thus, it must be given an anchor output for its own security, so
+> that it can pay for additional fees to confirm the transaction.

 Anchor outputs have an amount of 330 satoshis, and has a Taproot `scriptPubKey`.